-If you have a cat that is fine one minute and completely, insanely angry the next, you may have a Bipolar feline.
+If you have a cat that is fine one minute and angry or depressed the next, you may have a bipolar cat.
 This is not as common as people believe.
 Bipolar in humans is classified as an imbalance of chemicals in the brain causing short-tempered emotions.
-A typical cat is normally spontaneous when it comes to emotion and play.
-This is often confused with real Bipolar signs.
-To know the difference between normal cat behavior and a true Bipolar complex, you must closely observe you cat’s behavior.
-Below are 10 of the most common signs of a Bipolar cat.
+A typical cat is normally spontaneous when it comes to emotion and play so is often confused with real signs of bipolar.
+To know the difference between normal cat behavior and a true bipolar complex, you must closely observe your cat’s behavior.
+Here are 10 of the most common signs of a bipolar cat.

 Signs of a Bipolar Cat

-- Aggression With Petting – No particular spot triggers this, but rather, random bouts of anger when you are petting them.
-They will be fine and loving, and turn very mad at you within seconds.
+Aggression With Petting – No particular spot triggers this, but rather, random bouts of anger when you are petting them.
+They will be happy with you one moment and become very mad at you the next.

-- Excessive Jealousy – Mild bouts of jealousy is normal with most cats, but it becomes an issue when they physically and verbally show this.
+Excessive Jealousy – Mild bouts of jealousy are normal with most cats, but it becomes an issue when they physically and verbally show this.

-- Abnormal Sleeping Pattern – Most cats sleep around the same times throughout the day.
+Abnormal Sleeping Pattern – Most cats sleep at the same times throughout the day.
 A Bipolar cat will sleep only some nights or some mornings.
 They always change when and where they sleep.

-- Over Stimulation After Eating – It is normal for a cat to play after a meal, but with a Bipolar cat, they typically go INSANE after eating.
-Running around, destroying furniture, hissing at toys or objects, ect.
+Over Stimulation After Eating – It is normal for a cat to play after a meal, but with a Bipolar cat, they typically go INSANE after eating.
+Running around, destroying furniture, hissing at toys or objects, etc.

-- Loving to Angry to Loving – One minute your cat is very loving, the next they look like they want to kill you.
-A few minutes pass, and they are right back to being loving.
+Loving to Angry to Loving – One minute your cat is very loving, the next they look like they want to kill you.
+A few minutes pass, and they are loving and content again.
 This happens without any action on your part.

 Keep in mind, it is common for cats to change their minds or change their emotions often.
 You have to really pay attention to the degree they actually change.
 Passive changes, even ones with anger, are often observed as normal cat behavior.
 There is almost always an underlining cause as to why your cat’s switch flipped.
 With a Bipolar cat, the reason or cause is not easily identifiable or in extreme cases, non-existent.